exercises for hamstrings

 The active hamstring stretch is done easily on the floor or in your bed.
 Lie flat on your back.
 Grasp the back of your thigh with both hands.
 Hold your thigh so it is pointing straight up to the ceiling.
 You want your hip flexed at a 90-degree angle.
 Then, actively extend your lower leg until you feel a mild to moderate stretch.
 Only hold this position for 1 second.
 Perform 3 sets of 15 stretches once per day.

 This is our preferred way to stretch your hamstrings.
-When you actively straighten your knee with your quadriceps muscle, you are relaxing your hamstring muscle on the other side of your thigh.
+When you actively straighten your knee with your quadriceps muscle, you relax your hamstring muscle on the other side of your thigh.
 This will allow you to stretch with a greater range of motion.
 It will also retrain your hamstrings and quadriceps to work together.
 This results in longer-lasting improvements in flexibility.

 Active Hamstring Stretch in Standing

 If you don’t like the lying stretch, try this one.
 Stand holding on to a chair or wall for balance.
-Tighten your abdominal muscles so your low back doesn’t round.
+Tighten your abdominal muscles so your lower back doesn’t round.
 With your knee straight and toes up, raise one leg straight out in front of you.
-You want to feel a mild to moderate stretch in the back of your thigh.
+You should feel a mild to moderate stretch in the back of your thigh.
 Only hold this position for 1 second.
 Perform 3 sets of 15 stretches once per day.
 You don’t have to do both the supine and standing stretches.
 Choose whichever you prefer or alternate each day.

 Hamstring Stretches with a Foam Roll